-On this basis, we can conclude that the division into plots was independent of the distribution of the general layout of the village and no rope of the length 43.2 m was used.
-Instead, the length of the whole intravilan was measured with a different module than plot division.
-For the plot division, the value of ca. 36 m so-called “small” rope - 125 feet was used to delineate the parcellation.
+On this basis, we can conclude that the division into plots was independent of the distribution of the general layout of the village, and a rope of 43.2 m was not used.
+Instead, the length of the whole intravilan was measured using a different module to plot division.
+For the plot division, the value of about 36 m was equal to the so-called ‘small’ rope; 125 feet was used to delineate the parcellation.
 Small ropes are not confirmed in written sources from Silesia, but they were in use in neighbouring Lesser Poland [19].
-In order to measure the integer number of equal plots in the whole length of the village, it would be necessary to find the least common multiple of both moduli.
-If we consider the use of two types of the rope: 150 feet and 125 feet the common multiple would be 750 feet.
-The intravilan of Mnichowice is about 2690 feet and this length is not an integer multiplication of this module.
-It caused the irregularities in plots division visible in both ends of the village.
-The usage of different modules of division may be also explained in the idea of the designation of internal roads shortening the road from the centre of the village to the fields.
+In order to measure the integer number of equal plots in the whole length of the village, it is necessary to find the least common multiple of both moduli.
+If we consider the use of two types of rope, 150 feet and 125 feet, the common multiple would be 750 feet.
+Mnichowice’s intravilan is about 2,690 feet, and this length is not an integer multiplication of this module.
+This caused irregularities in plot division, visible at both ends of the village.
+The usage of different modules of division may also be explained by the idea that the designation of internal roads shortened the road from the centre of the village to the fields.

 DiscuSsion